Weddings We ♥

 I think I realized Peter was the one was during our first breakup (there were a few).

 I first met Robert at a conference.
 Years later I was on a date with his brother Larry, and we met again.

 We have a green card marriage, but not like in the movies.
 Ours is legit.

 Before Brandon, I was so wrapped up in the belief that I needed to be fiercely independent.

 I was friends with his friends, and I brought cookies and cupcakes to a barbecue they were having.
-It was the first experiment I had with my BabyCakes idea, and they were disgusting.
+They were disgusting.

 I was magically in love with him.
 No games.
-No tension.
 Just love and sex and passion and all desire in every way.